 - 1. All works within the vicinity of the find immediately stop. - 2.
-Site supervisor or other nominated manager must notify the NSW Police and DPC. - 3.
+Site supervisor or other nominated manager must notify the NSW Police and a suitably qualified archaeologist. - 3.
 The find must be assessed by the NSW Police, and may include the assistance of a qualified forensic anthropologist. - 4.
 Management recommendations are to be formulated by the Police, DPC and site representatives. - 5.
+Following assessment by NSW Police if it is determined that the human remains are of suspected Aboriginal origin the RAPs should be immediately informed and reported to EnviroLine. - 6.
+Appropriate management of any human remains determined to be of Aboriginal origin must be developed in close consultation with the RAPs and a suitably qualified archaeologist. - 7.
 Works are not to recommence until the find has been appropriately managed.

-Recommendation 5 - RAP consultation
+Recommendation 6 - RAP consultation